 CONCLUSIONS

 This paper presents the data management procedure used by the FLAME team.
 First, there was the explicit recognition of the nature of the data and how different types of data are related to each other.
 We are asserting here that this has not always been the case in archaeometallurgical research, especially in the creation of big datasets.
 In this area, CIDOC-CRM may be helpful as a guideline.
 The second stage was the natural consequence of the first: the creation of a database structure that can reflect the observed relationships between the data and the storage of information in the database.
 This is the pool of information that can be used for research purposes.
-The final, third step was more “mutable” and aimed to answer possible research questions which may change over time.
-This was the creation of simple, useful tools that allow researchers to not only access information but also to analyse it and in turn, produce new information.
+The final, third step is more “mutable” and aims to answer possible research questions which may change over time.
+We gave here examples of useful tools that would allow researchers to not only access information but also to analyse it and in turn, produce new information.

 These three stages have been followed in the FLAME project.
 Firstly, with the use of CIDOC-CRM to organise the data and the relationships, secondly with the use of PostgreSQL to create the database.
 The final step was connecting PostgreSQL to a GIS system and ultimately to an ArcGIS Portal where a bespoke Web Application (WebApp) was developed.
 The use of only in-build programs (PostgreSQL, and ArcGIS) guarantees the stability and the security of the entire system.
 At the end of the project, the database will be deposited in the Oxford repository system, available for future research (https://libguides.bodleian.ox.ac.uk/ora-data).